amorphic/braubuddy/README.rst

 *Braubuddy* is a temperature management framework written in Python.

-Conceived as a means of monitoring and controlling the fermentation temperature of beer, *Braubuddy* can be used in any situation requiring precise temperature control:
+Conceived as a means of monitoring and controlling the fermentation temperature of beer, *Braubuddy* can be used in any situation where visibility and/or control of temperature is critical:

 - Keep tropical fish swimming happily in water that's 26°C
 - Brew a perfect lager by fermenting at a constant 9°C